floss1138/dxMagic/README.md

 Please excuse the alternative spellings; they are intended to prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.

 ## USING dxMagic
 dxMagic is watch folder based.
 Folder names can be changed in the header of the scripts.
 Default names begin with *dx_* to show they belong to dxMagic and end in *_WATCH* if this is a trigger folder.
 Placing a file in the WATCH folder will initiate file processing.
 A dxf formatted file (name matched to the attribute file) also needs to be present as the dx_insert target.
 In addition to the attout formatted text file an xlsx spread sheet is also provided.
 This can be edited and converted to and attin/attout formatted text file with dx_xls2txt.
 The build script will create an example directory structure, making this available as SAMBA shares.
-Run the extract/insert scripts with -l for looping with verbose output.
+Run the extract/insert/xlsx2txt scripts with -l for looping with verbose output.

-## USING dx_extract
+## USING dx_extract (-h -l)
 `dx_extract.pl` will create the necessary folder structure when run (if not already present).

 **dx_extract_WATCH** folder is for the dxx or dxf files to be parsed & has a readme for more info.   .